Sieglinde Hofmann: Biography

 As a child Hofmann attended a Catholic girls' school and went on to train to become a nurse and then a social worker.
 She was believed to have joined the Red Army Faction (as part of their second generation) in 1976 after having first joined the SPK and was suspected of involvement in the killing of banker Jürgen Ponto.
 It is now known that it was actually the terrorists Susanne Albrecht, Brigitte Mohnhaupt and Christian Klar who took part in the Ponto assassination.

 Hofmann was among the group of terrorists who took part in the kidnapping of Hanns-Martin Schleyer.
 She walked along the road that Schleyer's convoy was passing pushing a pram laden with guns.
 She pushed the pram out into the middle of the street to stop the convoy from driving past, and as the cars slowed to a stop, she, along with a group of RAF terrorists, ambushed the cars, murdering Schleyer's driver, his bodyguard and two police officers.

 Hofmann, along with Brigitte Mohnhaupt, Peter-Jürgen Boock and Rolf Wagner was arrested on 11 May 1978 in Yugoslavia, but they were all freed and flown to an undisclosed country of their choice.
-A lot of them went immediately back underground, including Hofmann.
+Some, including Hofmann, immediately went back underground.
 Two years later, however, on 5 May 1980, Hofmann was rearrested in Paris (alongside Ingrid Barabass), following a raid on a RAF safehouse.